K.C. Undercover: Production

 The series was first announced as a pilot in pre-production titled Super Awesome Katy in November 2013.
 The series was set to star Shake It Up star Zendaya, who would play 16-year-old Katy Cooper, an outspoken and confident technology wiz and skilled black belt, who discovers that both her parents are spies who expect her to follow in their footsteps.
 Production on the pilot was set to begin in early 2014.
-On November 6, 2013, Zendaya tweeted about the pilot, saying she wants to bring back the "cool Disney Channel", mentioning shows like That's So Raven, The Proud Family, and Kim Possible.
+On November 6, 2013, Zendaya tweeted about the pilot, saying she wants to bring back the "cool Disney Channel", mentioning shows That's So Raven, Lizzie McGuire, The Proud Family, and Kim Possible.
 It was ordered to series by Disney Channel in May 2014, with the series now under the title K.C.
 Undercover.
 The series was released on Watch Disney Channel on January 1, 2015, and was followed by the television premiere on January 18, 2015.
 The first season consisted of 27 episodes.
 On May 15, 2015, Disney Channel renewed the series for a second season, which premiered on March 6, 2016.
 On August 1, 2016, People revealed that the series had been renewed for a third season.
 The third season premiered on Disney Channel on July 7, 2017, and ended on February 2, 2018.